5a1r0x/OSINTScope/README.md

 ## 🛠 Who Is This For?

-- Cybersecurity students and self-learners
+- CyberSecurity students and self-learners
-- Ethical hackers and red teamers
+- Ethical Hackers and Red Teamers
-- Threat intelligence analysts
+- Threat Intelligence Analysts
-- Journalists and digital investigators
+- Journalists and Digital Investigators

 ---